 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 Debt buyers, and collectors who work for them, could ratchet up the interest they charge consumers without regard to state rate caps, under a sweeping GOP-backed deregulation bill.

 The measure is part of the Financial CHOICE Act, written by Texas Rep. Jeb Hensarling, the chairman of the House Financial Services Committee.
 His bill, which aims to repeal and replace large parts of the 2010 Dodd-Frank consumer protection law, is set for a vote in the House sometime this week, House Speaker Paul Ryan said Monday.

 The provision, mildly titled “Protecting Consumers Access to Credit,” allows debt buyers to charge the highest contract interest rate on a bank loan after it is sold or transferred, “notwithstanding any State law to the contrary.”

 Industry legal experts say the provision merely affirms that debt buyers inherit the rights in the original lender’s contract.
 “The direct impact on the debt buying industry is minimal,” said Donald Maurice, a financial services attorney at Maurice Wutscher in Flemington, New Jersey.

-interest hikes and legal loopholes
+Potential for interest hikes and legal loopholes

 But consumer advocates said the sweeping dismissal of state interest rate caps would allow hikes of interest on existing unpaid debt held by buyers, which totals somewhere in the tens of billions of dollars.
 Perhaps more important, it also creates a loophole for high-cost lenders to operate in states where they are currently restricted, by partnering with a bank willing to originate loans for them.